Accelerated-Cloud-Storage/acs-sdk-go/README.md

     access_key_id = YOUR_KEY
     secret_access_key = YOUR_SECRET
 ```
 Note: You can include multiple profiles and set them using the ACS_PROFILE environment variable.
+See the examples/config folder for a sample file.

 #### Initialize Project
 ```sh